skyrpex/laravel-nuxt-js/README.md

-# Warning: this project as been deprecated
+# Warning: this project has been deprecated

 `laravel-nuxt` was created to offer some sugar when working locally with Laravel+Nuxt, solving some cookie problems in the process.
 Today, it isn't necessary anymore.